Cozy Moments of Connection in Natural Light

 Cutting Costs on International Roaming

 Another option I love is using internet-based apps like WhatsApp or Skype.
 With these, I can call and text for free over Wi-Fi.
-I make sure to download offline maps before I go, so I can navigate without using data.
+I download offline maps before I go to navigate without using data.

 Some carriers offer affordable international day passes.
-I’ve used Visible’s plan, which gives me unlimited data in Mexico and Canada for only $5 a day.
+I’ve used Visible’s plan, which gives me unlimited data for only $5 daily in Mexico and Canada.
 It’s a lifesaver for short trips where I don’t want the hassle of swapping SIM cards.

 Networking and Internet Services